davidavdav/ROCAnalysis.jl/README.md

 - false positives: `s>θ` while in fact the true label is `A`
 - false negatives: `s<θ` while in fact the true label is `B`.

 The _Receiver Operating Characteristic_ (ROC) is a graph that shows how the fractions of the false positives and false negatives change with varying `θ`, for a fixed set of scores `s`.
+The structure of type `Roc` captures the essential information in a pre-processed way such that other quantities can be derived efficiently.

 Because we come from automatic speaker recognition, we tend to use the following terminology for the classes
 - *target*, the higher scores, a.k.a. same source, true client, ...